Ready to incorporate?

 However, if you are an individual employed in a business organization in Hong Kong, you are not required to go for a BRC.

-If your company is incorporated under the Hong Kong Companies Ordinance, here are the best times to register for BRC.
+If your company is incorporated and registered under the Hong Kong Companies Ordinance, here are the best times to register for BRC.

 When making the notification, the details to include are the date when the business commenced, description of the business, and the nature of notification.
 These are the details that will be reflected in the updated BRC.